Robust, Rapid, and Simple Gravitational-wave Parameter Estimation: Application to Binary Neutron Stars and Binary Black Holes

-We'll construct a tiling stochastically using the algorithm introduced in ~\cite{Kacanja:2024pjh} and construct the mapping between the prior volume and the tiled metric space by explicit numerical waveform comparison.
-For specific parameter cases, a known analytic metric could potentially be used instead to map the prior volume, which may be able to reduce or remove the costs associated with mapping out the metric space.
+We construct a tiling of the metric space describing the similarity between signal waveforms using the stochastic algorithm introduced in ~\cite{Kacanja:2024pjh}; the metric distance between tiles is chosen so that they have a mismatch of $1\%$ ($1.5\%$) for BNS (BBH) sources.
+Each tile is associated with a portion of the prior volume.
+The prior is chosen as discussed above and is independent of the tiling; only the fraction of the total prior volume associated with each tile changes with different choices of prior.
+This mapping between the prior volume and the tiled metric space is constructed by explicit numerical waveform comparison of a large sets of model waveforms $O(10^8)$ drawn according to the prior.
+The tiling and prior mapping is done separately for different slices of chirp mass; in a production analysis a slice containing $O(10^3-5)$ templates can be identified based on preliminary information from a detection analysis.
+For specific parameter cases, a known analytic metric could potentially be used to more quickly map the prior volume.
 We simplify the tiling process by taking advantage of the fact that the intrinsic and extrinsic parameters partially decouple~\cite{Singer:2015ema}; this is a weaker approximation for highly precessing signals which does reduce the overall efficiency.
-In the case of aligned spin signals, the association between metric point and prior volume is done using the simple waveform overlap, whereas for precessing systems we approximate this as the minimum of the overlap between the metric point and the individual plus and cross gravitational waveform polarizations; for aligned spin systems the polarizations differ only be an overall phase shift.
+In the case of aligned spin signals, the association between metric point and prior volume is done using the simple waveform overlap, whereas for precessing systems we approximate this as the minimum of the overlap between the metric point and the individual plus and cross gravitational waveform polarizations; for aligned spin systems the polarizations differ only by an overall phase shift.

-The tiling is only weekly sensitive to expected changes in the power spectral density $s_n(f)$ as has been studied in the context of searches~\cite{Usman:2015kfa}.
-We would expect that the space would only need to be remapped when there are significant changes such as after between observing runs.
+The tiling is only weakly sensitive to expected changes in the power spectral density $s_n(f)$ as has been studied in the context of searches~\cite{Usman:2015kfa}.
+We would expect that the space would only need to be remapped when there are significant changes such as between observing runs.
+However, even in these cases, the primary impact would be to stretch and squeeze the underlying space, potentially decreasing the effective metric density of templates; the primary impact would be a reduction in sampling efficiency which can be easily monitored through significant instrumental sensitivity changes.
 The method can also be straightforwardly extended to incorporate calibration and waveform uncertainties either directly through the metric space of the waveform model or by using a calibration-marginalized likelihood~\cite{Essick:2022vzl}.